tareq11/Project-on-Azure-ITOUR--Web/README.md

 # Project-on-Azure-ITOUR--Web
 https://itour.azurewebsites.net/

-This project contains a variety of technologies that we used to develop the site and bring it to the air
+This project contains a variety of technologies that we used to develop the site and bring it to the air:
 1. BootStrap - is an open-source client-side environment that contains a collection of tools for creating Web applications and websites that have a huge collection of front-end Web page design CSS classes.
 We used BootStrap to design the site at the buttons level and to design the front end of our site.

 2. CSS - Cascading Style Sheets is a design language used to describe and display a document written in HTML.
 CSS describes how elements will be displayed on the screen, document, or any other media.
 It saves a lot of time by controlling multiple pages simultaneously.
 In this project we used CSS ready libraries from W3CSS to design the pages of the site.